gruvw/strudel.nvim/README.md

 - **Real-time sync** - Two-way synchronization between Neovim buffer and Strudel editor.
 - **Playback control** - Control Strudel's _Play/Stop_ and _Update_ functions directly from Neovim.
-- **Side by side workflow** - Maximized Strudel menu pannel and (optionally) hidden top bar for side by side Neovim-Strudel seamless workflow (effectively replacing the default Strudel editor by Neovim).
+- **Side by side workflow** - Maximized Strudel menu panel and (optionally) hidden top bar for side by side Neovim-Strudel seamless workflow (effectively replacing the default Strudel editor by Neovim).
 - **File based** - Save your files as `*.str` (or `.std`) and open them right away in Strudel through Neovim, anywhere on your file system (open and change files with your own file manager or fuzzy finder/picker, and allows using your regular version control system).
 - **Two-way cursor sync** - The cursor position is synchronized in real-time (by default) between Neovim and the Strudel editor.
 Move your cursor in either environment and it will update in the other, enabling seamless navigation and editing.
 - **Swap files** - Change the buffer that is synced to Strudel on the fly with the simple `:StrudelSetBuffer` command.